Blog Post December 9, 2025 | 14 minutes read

 • Missed sales and lost revenue

-• Potential lost customer loyalty and trust
+• Potential loss of customer loyalty and trust

 The good news?
 PXDC’s AI-generated content and governance capabilities make sure your product data’s complete and conversion-ready.
 By automating data standardization and enrichment, you can limit manual errors and create consistent, accurate product listings at scale.

-Keep in mind that even when you have accurate listings, they still need to meet the specific standards set by retailers and marketplaces
+Keep in mind that even when you have accurate listings, they still need to meet the specific standards set by retailers and marketplaces to become best sellers.

 Retailers and marketplaces have specific product listing standards